Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: Instanton partition functions

 where

-\paragraph{Connected \textbf{Case D}.} \textbf{Case D} could connect to other \textbf{Case D} by adding flavors or doing Hanany-Witten moves.
-In the case $Sp(2)+1 \mAS+2 \mF$, one can produce such structure as depicted in Figure \ref{fig:2nftripletuning}.
-Similar to $Sp(2)+1 \mAS +1 \mF $ case, tunned K\"ahler parameters for \textbf{Case D} should be determined by either of \textbf{Case A, B, C} connected.
-Finally, all tunned K\"ahler parameters on the upper half-plane were given the value $\sqqt$ and all tunned parameters on the lower half-plane $\sqtq$.
-Since Nekrasov partition function is invariant under Hanany-Witten moves, one can check the equivalence of partition functions for different webs in Figure \ref{fig:2Fcases}.
-The associated gauge theory parameters for the unHiggsed diagram in Figure \ref{fig:2nftripletuning} are given by
+\paragraph{Connected \textbf{Case D}.} \textbf{Case D} can be connected to other \textbf{Case D} by adding fundamental flavors $\mathbf{F}$ or Hanany-Witten moving D7-branes on brane webs.
+For $Sp(2)+1 \mAS+2 \mF$, the fourth brane web shown in Figure \ref{fig:2Fcases} is one typical example, whose unHiggsed diagram is depicted in Figure \ref{fig:2nftripletuning}.
+Apart from the same tuned K\"ahler parameters in \eqref{tuningnf2}, there is one additional \textbf{Case D} on the left top of the diagram in Figure \ref{fig:2nftripletuning}.
+According to the discussion in subsection \ref{T2tuning}, the tuned K\"ahler parameters for \textbf{Case D} should be determined by either of \textbf{Case A, B, C, D} it connects.
+We notice that for this diagram the tuned K\"ahler parameters for this \textbf{Case D} is

+We observed that if we draw a horizontal line in orange on the web, all tuned K\"ahler parameters on the upper half-plane were given the value $\sqqt$ and all tuned parameters on the lower half-plane $\sqtq$ in this assignment of $q$ and $t$ on the diagram in Figure \ref{fig:2nftripletuning}.
+The associated gauge theory parameters for the unHiggsed diagram in Figure \ref{fig:2nftripletuning} are related to K\"ahler parameters by

 The extra factors here are of the following